Participant Information Area

 Registering at Sidney Sussex College

-Upon arrival at Sidney Sussex College, you will be greeted by a member of the Cambridge Immerse team, who will guide you to the Registration Desk.
+Upon arrival at Sidney Sussex College, you will be greeted by a member of the Immerse Education team, who will guide you to the Registration Desk.
 You will be provided with an identification card and lanyard (which must be kept on you at all times), a welcome pack, keys to your accommodation, a map of the college and an itinerary for the programme.
 After registration and settling into your accommodation, participants should congregate at the registration desk, before being accompanied to the Function Room of Christ’s College, which will serve as the central headquarters for the first day.
 Here you will be able to meet other course participants, and members of the team will be on hand to answer any queries you might have.

 A number of activities and a tour of Christ’s college have been arranged on the day of arrival in order to help you familiarise yourself with your surroundings and to meet your fellow participants.
 Family members and friends are welcome on our private tours!